 Prof. Emeritus Lewis Lancaster from UC Berkeley was the key speaker of the first International Conference Buddhism & Australia was very satisfied with the conference, academic presentations and organizational work.
 He considered that it is necessary to establish connection between Perth and UC Berkeley

 Already in 2012, Vello Vaartnou represented Australia at the UC Berkeley and introduced his century project, an online Chinese Buddhist Encyclopedia to the international audience.
-Last year, Australia was represented by Marju Broder at the Berkeley PNC conference at the University of Macau, where the projects of Buddhism & Australia were discussed.
+In 2015, Australia was represented by Marju Broder at the Berkeley PNC conference at the University of Macau, where also the projects of Buddhism & Australia were discussed.

-Two research papers on Buddhist history was presented at the PNC 2016 in Los Angeles this year.
+Two research papers on Buddhist history was presented at the PNC 2017 in Taiwan.
 Vello Vaartnou research introduced Buryat Buddhist history( Samdan Tsydenov, Bidja Dandaron and the Abbot of Kumbum) and Marju Broder talked about Karl Tonisson, the father of Estonian Buddhism and his connections with Buryatia and Asian countries.

 Guru mandala thanka made by Vello Vaartnou was presented to UC Berkeley and Prof. Lancaster

 "Lets have a look at WA Buddhist life"

 Presentation of Buddhism & Australia Projects at the Pacific Neighborhood Consortium 2015 Conference